exploratory-io/book/dplyr/innerjoin.md

 # Inner Join

-Return all rows from the current data set where there are matching values in the current, and all columns from the current and the target.
+Return all rows from the current data frame where there are matching values in the current, and all columns from the current and the target.

 **Syntax**